wrenchchatrepo/Looker_Agent/README.md

 # Looker Agent
 **Created wtih Vertex AI Agent Builder,using Data Stores, OpenAPI, powered by Gemini 1.5 Flash**
 ---
 This repository contains the configuration and instructions for setting up the Looker Agent in Vertex AI.
-This agent assists users with the Looker ecosystem, LookML, Looker dashboards, and SQL related to BigQuery.
+This agent assists users with the Looker ecosystem, LookML, and SQL related to BigQuery.
 > **Table of Contents**
 > 1. **Repository Setup**
 > 2. **Required Roles, Permissions, and APIs**